graphcommerce-org/graphcommerce/docs/magento/implementing-payment-gateways.md

 }
 ```

-After that GraphCommerce van either:
+After that GraphCommerce can either:

 - Redirect to the success page
 - Restore the cart, show the error message and let the customer checkout again.